PawelKapusta/VideoSummary/.ai/prd-eng.md

   - After voting, the interface may show a visual confirmation of the vote.

 - ID: US-012
-- Title: Deleting a generated summary
+- Title: Hiding a generated summary
-- Description: As a user, I want to be able to delete a single summary from my dashboard to keep it organized.
+- Description: As a user, I want to be able to hide a single summary from my dashboard to keep it organized and personalize my view.
 - Acceptance Criteria:
-  - There is a "Delete" option on the summary card or its detailed page.
+  - There is a "Hide" option on the summary card or its detailed page.
-  - After confirmation, the summary is permanently removed from the user's view and the database.
+  - After confirmation, the summary disappears from the user's dashboard but remains in the database (it's shared with other users).
+  - The summary can be unhidden (restored to view) in the future.
+  - Other users subscribed to the same channel continue to see this summary on their dashboards.

 ### Edge Cases and Error Handling